Diagnosing colon cancer

 Surgery for early-stage colon cancer

-If your colon cancer is very small, your doctor may recommend a minimally invasive approach to surgery, such as:
+Treatment for a very small colon cancer might be a minimally invasive approach to surgery, such as:

 - Endoscopic mucosal resection.
-Larger polyps might be removed during colonoscopy using special tools to remove the polyp and a small amount of the inner lining of the colon in a procedure called an endoscopic mucosal resection.
+This procedure can remove larger polyps during colonoscopy.
+Special tools help remove the polyp and a small amount of the lining of the colon.

-- Minimally invasive surgery (laparoscopic surgery).
-Polyps that can't be removed during a colonoscopy may be removed using laparoscopic surgery.
-In this procedure, your surgeon performs the operation through several small incisions in your abdominal wall, inserting instruments with attached cameras that display your colon on a video monitor.
-The surgeon may also take samples from lymph nodes in the area where the cancer is located.
+- Minimally invasive surgery, called laparoscopic surgery.
+This type of surgery can remove polyps that can't be removed during a colonoscopy.
+In this procedure, a surgeon performs the operation through several small cuts called incisions in the abdominal wall.
+Instruments with attached cameras go through the cuts and show the colon on a video monitor.
+The surgeon also may take samples from lymph nodes in the area around the cancer.

 Surgery for more advanced colon cancer

-If the cancer has grown into or through your colon, your surgeon may recommend:
+If the cancer has grown into or through the colon, a surgeon might recommend:

 - Partial colectomy.
-During this procedure, the surgeon removes the part of your colon that contains the cancer, along with a margin of normal tissue on either side of the cancer.
-Your surgeon is often able to reconnect the healthy portions of your colon or rectum.
-This procedure can commonly be done by a minimally invasive approach (laparoscopy).
+Surgery to remove part of the colon is called partial colectomy.
+During this procedure, the surgeon removes the part of the colon that has the cancer.
+The surgeon also takes some tissue on either side of the cancer.
+It's often possible to reconnect the healthy portions of the colon or rectum.
+This procedure can often be done by a minimally invasive approach called laparoscopy.

-Surgery to create a way for waste to leave your body.
-When it's not possible to reconnect the healthy portions of your colon or rectum, you may need an ostomy.
-This involves creating an opening in the wall of your abdomen from a portion of the remaining bowel for the elimination of stool into a bag that fits securely over the opening.
+Surgery to create a way for waste to leave the body.
+Sometimes it's not possible to reconnect the healthy portions of the colon or rectum after colectomy.
+The surgeon creates an opening in the wall of the abdomen from a portion of what's left of the intestine.
+This procedure, called an ostomy, allows stool to leave the body by emptying into a bag that fits over the opening.

 - Lymph node removal.
-Nearby lymph nodes are usually also removed during colon cancer surgery and tested for cancer.
+Nearby lymph nodes are usually removed during colon cancer surgery and tested for cancer.

 Surgery for advanced cancer

-In specific cases where the cancer has spread only to the liver or lung but your overall health is otherwise good, your doctor may recommend surgery or other localized treatments to remove the cancer.
-Chemotherapy may be used before or after this type of procedure.
+Sometimes the cancer has spread only to the liver or lung in someone who is otherwise healthy.
+Surgery or other localized treatments might remove the cancer.
+Chemotherapy might be used before or after this type of procedure.
 This approach provides a chance to be free of cancer over the long term.